Miliband hits back at Farage over ‘nonsense and lies’ about net zero

 “The cost of living impacts caused back then still stalk families today.”

+Responding to the piece, Mr Farage said: “We alone cannot cause climate breakdown.”

-Following Government action to take control of British Steel from its Chinese owners earlier this month, Reform leader Mr Farage accused Mr Miliband, whom he has repeatedly referred to as “Red Ed”, of pursuing “net-zero lunacy”.
+Following Government action to take control of British Steel from its Chinese owners last week, the Reform leader accused Mr Miliband, whom he has repeatedly referred to as “Red Ed”, of pursuing “net-zero lunacy”.

 “We’re living through a period of net-zero lunacy, something that the Conservatives signed us up to, wrote into law and believed in, as if somehow it was their new religion,” Mr Farage told a campaign event last week.